-World Food Safety Day: The first ever World Food Safety Day (WFSD) will be celebrated on 7 June 2019 to draw attention and inspire action to help prevent, detect and manage foodborne risks, contributing to food security, human health, economic prosperity, agriculture, market access, tourism and sustainable development.
+World Food Safety Day: The first ever World Food Safety Day (WFSD) celebrated on 7 June 2019 to draw attention and inspire action to help prevent, detect and manage foodborne risks, contributing to food security, human health, economic prosperity, agriculture, market access, tourism and sustainable development.
 Everyone has the right to safe, nutritious and sufficient food.
 Still today, almost one in ten people in the world fall ill after eating contaminated food.
 When food is not safe, children cannot learn, adults cannot work.
 Human development cannot take place.

 Yet food safety is taken for granted.
 It is often invisible until you get food poisoning.
 Unsafe food containing harmful bacteria, viruses, parasites or chemical substances, causes more than 200 diseases – ranging from diarrhoea to cancer.
 This international day is an opportunity to strengthen efforts to ensure that the food we eat is safe.
 Whether you produce, process, sell or prepare food, then you have a role in keeping it safe.
 Everybody along the food chain is responsible for food safety.

 For this inaugural WFSD all stakeholders are invited to raise global awareness about food safety in general and to highlight that everyone involved in food systems has a part to play.
 This year WFSD reinforces the call to strengthen commitment to scale up food safety made by the Addis Ababa Conference and the Geneva Forum under the umbrella of “The Future of Food Safety” in 2019.